 Step 1: Obtain a FSA ID (Replaced the Federal Student Aid PIN)

-An electronic user name and password, FSA ID, used by students, parents and borrowers has replaced the Federal Student Aid Pin.
-An information guide on how to create a FSA ID can be found here or view a brief video at getcollegefunding.org.
+Create an electronic username and password, your FSA ID, that will be used by students, parents and borrowers.
+An information guide on how to create a FSA ID can be found here.
 FSA ID frequently asked questions and responses can be found here.